 Most bread pudding recipes are chock-full of cream, milk, and butter.
-But this chocolate- and cherry-studded challah bread pudding is totally dairy free -- not to mention lighter -- thanks to pareve ingredient substitutions including soymilk and a touch of coconut oil.
+But this chocolate- and cherry-studded challah bread pudding is totally dairy-free—not to mention lighter—thanks to pareve ingredient substitutions including soymilk and a touch of coconut oil.

 Served as a dessert, it's especially nice topped with pareve ice cream or pareve whipped cream.
 And since it's lower in sugar than most bread puddings, leftovers make a delicious breakfast or brunch treat, drizzled with pure maple syrup.

-2 tablespoons coconut oil (or non-hydrogenated pareve margarine, such as Earth Balance, melted and cooled to room temperature, plus extra for greasing pan)
+2 tablespoons coconut oil, or non-hydrogenated pareve margarine, such as Earth Balance, melted and cooled to room temperature, plus extra for greasing pan

-- 1 pound challah (cut into 1-inch cubes; about 8 cups)
+1 pound challah, cut into 1-inch cubes, about 8 cups

 4 large eggs

-- 3/4 cup sugar
+3/4 cup sugar

-- 3 cups pareve vanilla soymilk
+3 cups pareve vanilla soy milk

-- 2 tablespoons Amaretto
+2 tablespoons amaretto liqueur

-- 1 teaspoon vanilla bean paste (or pure vanilla extract)
+1 teaspoon pure vanilla extract, or vanilla bean paste

-- 1/4 teaspoon cinnamon
+1/4 teaspoon cinnamon

-- 1/2 cup cherries (dried; preferably tart)
+1/2 cup dried tart cherries

-- 1/2 cup pareve bittersweet chocolate chips (or chopped dark chocolate)
+1/2 cup pareve bittersweet chocolate chips, or chopped dark chocolate

 Grease a 9 x 13" baking dish with a bit of coconut oil or margarine.

 Pour the custard mixture over the challah cubes and stir gently until all of the challah is saturated with the egg mixture.

 Fold in the cherries and chocolate chips until they are evenly distributed.

-Bake in the preheated oven until puffed and golden, and a tester inserted in the center comes out clean, about 55 minutes to 1 hour, 5 minutes.
+Bake in the preheated oven until puffed and golden and a tester inserted in the center comes out clean, about 55 minutes to 1 hour, 5 minutes.

 Serve warm, topped with pareve ice cream, pareve whipped cream, or a drizzle of maple syrup, if desired.
 Leftovers may be stored, covered in the refrigerator, for 2 to 3 days.